 Tattoo Aftercare Product Reviews

-Choosing The Right Aftercare Product for Your Tattoo
+Choosing the Right Aftercare Product for Your Tattoo

-Do I need an aftercare product?
+Do I Need an Aftercare Product?

 Or: "won't this cream work just as well?"

-Using a typical drugstore cream is a common mistake, many base ingredients ( petroleum, lanolin, alcohol etc) remove ink from the skin & can leave your tattoo looking spotty or faded, or even cause irritation.
+Using a typical drugstore cream is a common mistake.
+Many base ingredients (petroleum, lanolin, alcohol etc) remove ink from the skin & can leave your tattoo looking spotty or faded, or even cause irritation.
 Choosing a product made to keep your art looking great is a very small investment, considering the cost to fix faded, blurry ink can be as much (or more) than the tattoo cost in the first place.

 The main difference between these products and the drugstore lot is that they do NOT contain petroleum or lanolin, both known for fading ink.
-Petroleum-based products are still common due to how cheap & available they are, but there are many better things on the market nowadays and most last a very long time, so not expensive unless your whole body is inked!.
+Petroleum-based products are still common due to how cheap & available they are, but there are many better things on the market nowadays and most last a very long time, so they're not expensive unless your whole body is inked!

 Depending on how fresh your tattoo is, there are a few differences you should be looking for in your products.